kingwingfly/Concreter/README.md

 <h3 align="center">Concreter</h3>

   <p align="center">
-    An app for students' learning concrete construction built with knowledge graph and symbolic computation
+    A web app to enhance document with chatGPT and sympy.
     <br />
     <a href="https://github.com/kingwingfly/Concreter"><strong>Explore the docs »</strong></a>
     <br />